digbmc/germantown-y/_exhibits/example-2.md

 ---

-title: The YWCA Organization
+title: The Pool
-author:
+author: Grace Roebuck and Augusta Clusen-Moses
-description: History of the YWCA Organization
+description: Pictures and Stories of the YWCA Pool
 img: arc_001
 ---